AeonGames/AeonEngine/README.md

 ## Unasked Questions Nevertheless Answered (UQNA)

 ### Why do you use protobuf for your data files?

 Because I've always felt human readability is not worth the price you pay in performace.

 ### Why do you keep PB plain text files around then?

 They're easier to modify.
 The idea is that you convert them to binary once you're ready to ship.

 ### You could do that with &lt;insert favorite human readable format, usually JSON&gt; which is nicer, so why don't you?

 PB's text files are a build in feature, anything else would require a tool to either convert to it, directly to binary protocol buffers or use a proprietary format.
 That takes time and Google already solved the problem.
 Do feel free to write your own convertion tool though.

 ### Why are there so many "Linux Build Fix" commits?

 I develop on Windows first and then make sure things work properly on Linux.
 Things sometimes break.
 While I do not hold a particular preference towards Windows, there are some things that keep me working on it:

-    - Visual Studio's Debugger is the best there is.
-I do know how to use gdb, but I am not as proficient with it as with VS, -and I am yet to find a graphical frontend I like for it-.
-I found [VS Code](https://code.visualstudio.com/), which is great, in fact it is now the official development environment for the engine, as it makes it the same on Windows (using [msys2 and mingw64](https://www.msys2.org/)) as it is on Linux.
+* Visual Studio's Debugger is the best there is.
+I do know how to use gdb, but I am not as proficient with it as with VS, -and I am yet to find a graphical frontend I like for it-. (***UPDATE***) I found [VS Code](https://code.visualstudio.com/), which is great, in fact it is now the official development environment for the engine, as it makes it the same on Windows (using [msys2 and mingw64](https://www.msys2.org/)) as it is on Linux.

-    - Most PC gamers game on Windows, that's probably not going to change anytime soon.
+* Most PC gamers game on Windows, that's probably not going to change anytime soon.

-    - Windows is the OS I spend most time on, I tend to use a lot of open source code that was born on Linux, but most of it has native Windows ports, shout out to [MSYS2](https://www.msys2.org/), which completelly replaced [Cygwin](https://www.cygwin.com/) on my setup.
+* Windows is the OS I spend most time on, I tend to use a lot of open source code that was born on Linux, but most of it has native Windows ports, shout out to [MSYS2](https://www.msys2.org/), which completelly replaced [Cygwin](https://www.cygwin.com/) on my setup.